 Earwax is your friend — embrace it.

 Turns out, earwax is nature’s ear soap.
 It lubricates the ear and carries away dead skin cells.
 It serves as a self-cleaning agent with protective, lubricating, and antibacterial properties.
 Without it, our ears become dry and itchy.

 Yet many of us are still dead set on removing earwax with a Q-Tip.

 The fact is, earwax is constantly being moved out of your ear.
-Assisted by chewing, jaw motion, and the growth of ear canal skin, wax is moved from the ear canal to the ear opening where it dries, flakes, and falls out.
+Assisted by chewing, jaw motion, and the growth of ear canal skin, wax is transferred from the ear canal to the ear opening where it dries, flakes, and falls out.
 Earwax is only formed in the outer one-third of the ear canal, so when it does end up packed up against the eardrum, it’s sometimes because it has been pushed back there — by a foreign object.